rnpbr/opennetworking-docs/docs/en/Laboratórios/Contribua/index.md

-# Documenting Labs
+# Documenting the Labs

-Contributing to the documentation of labs in **Containerlab** is a straightforward process, but it's important to follow a few steps to ensure that all links and functionalities work correctly.
-This page provides the necessary instructions for documenting a lab, as well as setting up the essential scripts for the proper operation of the deployment process.
+Contributing to the documentation of labs in **Containerlab** is a simple process, but it's important to follow certain steps to ensure all links and functionalities work correctly.
+This page provides the necessary instructions for documenting a lab, as well as configuring the essential scripts for the proper functioning of the deployment process.

 ---